1802 Penny Value Checker: Errors List & No Mint Mark Worth

 1802 Penny No Stems

 The “No Stems” variety features an incomplete reverse die where the engraver omitted the stems typically extending from the bottom of the wreath branches below the bow.
-This die production oversight creates a distinct visual marker that can spot immediately upon examination.
+This die production oversight creates a distinct visual marker that is immediately apparent upon close examination.

 1802 Penny No Stems Price/Grade Chart